brandur/sorg/content/nanoglyphs/034-cloud-sqlite.md

 Speaking of Iceland, my mind keeps wandering back back to one of the best marketing campaigns in years: Inspired by Iceland's [Outhorse your email](https://www.visiticeland.com/outhorse-your-email/).

-You have to imagine that this is one of those projects that started out as a gag that some out-of-the-box marketers people came up with at the bar, but which was pushed to ever-more-extraordinary lengths.
+You have to imagine that this is one of those projects that started out as a gag from some creative marketers who were out at the bar together, and which was pushed to ever-more-extraordinary lengths.

 <img src="/photographs/nanoglyphs/034-cloud-sqlite/outhorse-your-email@2x.jpg" alt="Ourhorse your email" class="wide" loading="lazy">

-Layer one of effort would be to make a website, write some clever copy, and post some stock photography of Icelandic horses.
+Layer _one_ of effort would be to make a website, write some clever copy, and post some stock photography of Icelandic horses.
 Maybe a little Photoshop.

 Check.

-Layer two would be to construct a prop keyboard and film some horses walking over it in various exotic locations including beyond-majestic Icelandic coastlines and waterfalls.
+Layer _two_ would be to construct a prop keyboard and film some horses walking over it in various exotic locations including beyond-majestic Icelandic coastlines and waterfalls.

 _**Check.**_